 Chapter 2 The Easy Method

 This book’s objective is directing you into a new frame of mind.
-In contrast to the usual method of stopping - whereby you start off the feeling of climbing Mount Everest and spend the next few weeks craving and feeling deprived - you start right away with a feeling of elation, as if cured of a terrible disease.
+In contrast to the usual method of stopping – whereby you start off with the feeling of climbing Mount Everest and spend the next few weeks craving and feeling deprived – you start right away with a feeling of elation, as if cured of a terrible disease.
 From then on, the further you go through life, the more you will look at this period of time and wonder how you ever used any porn in the first place.
 You will look at other porn users with pity, as opposed to envy.

 Provided that you’re not someone who had never become addicted (reading for your significant other) or had quit (or is in the fasting days of a “porn diet”), it’s essential to keep using until you have finished the book completely.
 This may appear to be a contradiction, and this instruction to continue masturbating to porn causes more objection than any other, but as you read further your desire to use porn will gradually be reduced.
 Take this instruction seriously: Attempting to quit early will not benefit you.